Scattering of mechanical waves from the perspective of open systems: A scattering problem

 \section{A scattering problem}

-In this section, we present scattering calculations for a model problem involving a 1-D chain of masses and springs.
-The goal here is to illuminate the concepts of closed and open systems, and motivate the rest of the paper by discussing the connections between the features of the scattering spectrum with the spectral properties of the effective Hamiltonian.
-The problem under consideration is schematically depicted in Fig. (\ref{tworesonators}).
+Consider the scattering problem in Fig. (\ref{tworesonators}).
 Fig. (\ref{tworesonators}a) shows a conceptual schematic of an open system.
 It consists of a heterogeneity (scatterer) of a finite extent in an otherwise infinite homogeneous problem.
 The finite heterogeneity is called the system whereas the homogeneous medium is called the environment.
 Fig. (\ref{tworesonators}b) shows a specific manifestation of this general problem in the context of a 1-D discrete chain of masses and springs.
 The problem consists of a finite central region of masses and springs (the system) connected to two semi-infinite homogeneous mass-spring chains (the environment).
 In either of these problems, waves traveling in the environment are scattered by the system.
 The scattering spectrum in the environment is critically connected to the properties of the system, a connection which is encapsulated in the effective Hamiltonian.

 For Fig. (\ref{tworesonators}b), we consider a specific case where $k=1$ N/m, $m=m_d=1$ kg, and the spring constants in the left and right resonators are $k_{d_0}=1.01$ N/m and $k_{d_{1}}=0.8$ N/m respectively.
 We now assume that an incident wave travels in the environment in, and gets scattered (reflected and transmitted) by the system.
 The incident and scattered waves are all characterized by a real frequency $\omega$.
 Waves which are traveling to the right have a wavenumber $q$ and those traveling to the left have the wavenumber $-q$. $\omega,q$ are related to each other through the dispersion relation of the environment.
 In this case, since the environment is simply a homogeneous chain of mass and spring, the dispersion relation has a well known analytic form~\cite{kittel1976introduction}.
 For the current problem with the above parameters, the $q$ solution for $0\leq\omega\leq 2$ is real.
 We call these real $q$ wave solutions propagating modes, but they are also referred to as continuum states in quantum mechanical parlance.
 Purely imaginary $q$ solutions are called evanescent waves or bound states.
 Finally, complex $q$ solutions comprise the resonant ($\Re q>0,\Im q<0$) and anti resonant ($\Re q<0,\Im q<0$) states.
 Thus, we have a full picture of the wavenumber in the complex $q$ domain.
 Similarly, we will consider the complex frequency domain as well.
 The incident and scattered waves in this paper will always be assumed to have a real frequency but the eigenvalues of the effective Hamiltonian will necessarily be in the complex frequency domain.